-Bethany Seminary provides the following information on how to report sex discrimination, sexual misconduct, and sexual harassment to Bethany and outlines Bethany's response to such reports.
+Bethany Theological Seminary provides the following information on how to report sex discrimination, sexual misconduct, and sexual harassment to Bethany and outlines Bethany's response to such reports.

 Any person may experience sex discrimination, sexual misconduct, or sexual harassment, irrespective of the identity of the complainant or respondent, and is encouraged to report such incidents to Bethany.
 Any person, regardless of whether or not the person reporting the alleged incident is the person alleged to be victimized by the incident, may report sex discrimination, sexual misconduct, or sexual harassment to the Title IX Coordinator.
-Reports may be made in person, by mail, by telephone, by email, or any other means that result in the Title IX Coordinator receiving a person's written or verbal report.
+Reports may be made at any time, including during non-business hours, in person, by mail to the office address listed for the Title IX Coordinator, by telephone, by email, or any other means that result in the Title IX Coordinator receiving a person's written or verbal report.